 Familiarise yourself with the sequence of events so you understand how everything is designed to unfold in a set order.
 Even the best of them get it wrong.
-We once had a Toastmaster usher guests in to the Dining area before the food was ready.

-More often, we've had Photographers hold up the party, taking photographs, delaying the Wedding Breakfast by as much as an hour and risking spoiling the food.
+On occasion we've had Photographers hold up the party, taking photographs, delaying the Wedding Breakfast by as much as an hour and risking spoiling the food.

 Once you get behind schedule - and this happens - you may need to consider adjusting the later parts of the day.
 For example, the Wedding Breakfast will usually last three hours, as this meal is a relaxed and chatty affair with speeches, toasts and everyone is having a good time.